 |5 Years (Annualized)||5.0%|

 The investment seeks a high level of current income, consistent with preservation of capital, that is exempt from federal and Massachusetts personal income taxes.
-The fund normally invests at least 80% of assets in securities of any maturity exempt from federal and Massachusetts personal income taxes.
-It may hold up to 33% of assets in bonds rated as low as BB by S&P or Ba by Moody's or their unrated equivalents.
+The fund invests at least 80% of its net assets, plus amounts borrowed for investment purposes, in securities of any maturity exempt from federal and Massachusetts personal income taxes.
+It may invest up to 33% of its net assets in securities rated as low as BB by S&P or Fitch or Ba by Moody's or their unrated equivalents.
 The fund may buy bonds of any maturity.

 Fees are Below Average compared to funds in the same category.

 John Hancock Massachusetts Tax Free Income Fund has an expense ratio of 0.83 percent.